This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The Parliament and the Council reached political agreement on 9 December 2025.

-The Requirements proposal (which part of the Omnibus I package) makes substantive changes to the CSRD and CSDDD, including (among others):
+The Requirements proposal (which was part of the Omnibus I package) makes substantive changes to the CSRD and CSDDD, including (among others):

 • changes to reduce the number of entities that are covered by these regimes;